simplay/pigeon/README.md

 + Show server stats of a linked minecraft server in real time.
 + Moves (automatically) idle players to an AFK channel
 + Prevent a user from being moved by assigning him to a special group.
++ Compiles to an executable jar that can be run on any platform which has java installed.

 ## Requirements
 + JRuby 9.0.1.0